Buying and Selling a home in Beverly Hills is an exciting milestone, and here are 5 tools we found.

 - Make eye contact While you don’t want to keep a steady gaze while you’re speaking to someone (that’s kind of creepy!), you do want to look at that individual occasionally as you speak to them.
 Otherwise, it feels like you’re trying to hide something from them.
 Also, maintain eye contact when the other individual is speaking to you, or it will appear that you’re disinterested.

 Boundless Enthusiasm – real estate work often requires long hours – early mornings, late evenings, and hustle all the way through.
 As a real estate agent, you’ll draw much of your energy from liquid caffeine.
-But trust me, there will be a time where the caffeine runs out and you’ll need something else to carry you through your day.
+But trust me, there will be a time when the caffeine runs out and you’ll need something else to carry you through your day.
 That something else is called “sheer enthusiasm.”

 In order to be successful at real estate, you’ve got to be enthusiastic about it.
 That enthusiasm will empower you to work longer hours and deal with difficult personalities.